Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 - Go.

 Numbers activate the decision-making centers of the brain and interrupt rumination.
-You do not need to feel ready.
-You need to move before avoidance kicks in.
+As a result, you move before avoidance kicks in.

 Step Three: Use the Kickstarter Opener